gurjit03/react-todo-app/README.md

-# react-weather-app
+# react-todo-app
-My first react app that displays weather
+This is the application that displays the todo.